biocore/songbird/README.md

 # 6. Validating by comparing to baseline models <span id="validating-null-model"></span>

 ## 6.1 Generating a null model
 Now that we have generated a model and understand how to interpret the diagnostic plots, it is important to compare this model to a model made without any metadata input.
-In other words, this will allow us to see how much our model is improved over a model trained by the samples alone.
+In other words, this will allow us to see how strongly the covariates in the formula can be associated with the features of the model, as compared to random chance.
 We can do this by simply supplying `--p-formula` with 1 as shown below.

 _If you're running Songbird through QIIME 2_, the `qiime songbird summarize-paired` command allows you to view two sets of